dmillett/clash/README.md

  * Existing log/text file data for patterns and ML
  * Experiment and identify optimal data queries for larger scale Hadoop style analysis
  * Determine initial trends
+4. Generate matrix of predicate groups and count matches against a collection
+5. Retrieve result set from matrix for a generate predicate group

 Tested with:
 * Log files with 40,000 - 800,000 complex entries (15 seconds to load into memory)